Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 There the user can see what datasets have already been loaded.
 On selecting a data set the data are being previewed to the right, both as values and in a chart form.
 The naming with which the data will be imported can be specified in the left side of the panel.
 This can either be done by manually typing in the "Naming Pattern" input field: The user can type keys that represent the name of a mapping inside of curly brackets {}, that will be then replaced by the value of each mapping for very individual data set.
 The user is also free to write text that will then be the same for all the data sets names.
 Additionally a drop down with presets for the naming is also available.

 Alternatively the "Create naming pattern" collapsible panel can be used.
-One or more Naming elements can be selected from the list and also a seperator that will be used between them in the naming pattern.
+One or more Naming elements can be selected from the list and also a separator that will be used between them in the naming pattern.
 By clicking "Add keys" they are added to the naming pattern.

 The import can be finalized by clicking on the **Import** button.